 For presentation requirements, the Company elected to prospectively apply the change in the presentation of excess tax benefits wherein excess tax benefits recognized on stock-based compensation expense are classified as operating activities on the condensed consolidated statements of cash flows for the three months ended April 30, 2017.
 Prior period classification of cash flows related to excess tax benefits were not adjusted.
-Further, the Company did not elect to adopt the forfeiture provisions of this ASU.
+Further, the Company elected to adopt the forfeiture provisions of this ASU, which requires the Company to account for forfeitures as they occur.
+The adoption of the forfeiture provisions had no material impact on the condensed consolidated financial statements.